wthayer-fastly/documents/docs/SCWG-charter.md

 # Server Certificate Working Group Charter - Version 1.1

-Upon approval of the CAB Forum by ballot, the Server Certificate Working Group (“ SCWG”) is created to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
+Upon approval of the CAB Forum by ballot, the Server Certificate Working Group (“SCWG”) is created to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
 The definitions found in the Forum’s Bylaws shall apply to capitalized terms in this Charter.

 **SCOPE:** The authorized scope of the Server Certificate Working Group shall be as follows: